Domestic and Sexual Violence

 On-site Advocacy Services for Violence and Abuse Issues

-If you are a resident of Amherst or have experienced relationship violence or abuse, sexual assault, or stalking in Amherst, Civilian Advocate Cassidy is available to provide confidential support and advocacy for you.
-Cassidy can also provide services for victims/survivors affiliated with UMass through the UMass Police Department and has office hours at the Center for Women and Community.
+If you are a resident of Amherst or have experienced relationship violence or abuse, sexual assault, or stalking in Amherst, a Civilian Advocate is available to provide confidential support and advocacy for you.
+Our Advocates can also provide services for victims/survivors at the Center for Women and Community, the Amherst Police Department, and other police departments in Hampshire County, including Belchertown, Hadley, Northampton, and UMass.

 What is a Civilian Advocate?

 A Civilian Advocate is someone who is not a police officer but works on-site at the station to provide services for the community.
-Cassidy is an employee of the Center for Women and Community and she is housed at the Amherst Police Department and UMass Police Departments.
-She specializes in domestic violence, sexual assault, stalking and related issues.
+Our Advocates are employees of the Center for Women and Community, who specialize in domestic violence, sexual assault, stalking, and related issues.

-If you have questions about the legal system or what happens next in the process, Ilana can help to find the answer and offer support along the way.
-You can arrange to meet with Jessie at the Amherst Police Department, UMass Police Department, Center for Women and Community, and other locations where you would like support or accompaniment, including district court.
+If you have questions about the legal system or what happens next in the process, our Advocates can help to find the answers and offer support along the way.
+You can arrange to meet with one of the Advocates at any police department in the five college area, Center for Women and Community, and other public locations where you would like support or accompaniment, including family and probate, and/or district court.

 Hours and Contact Information: